top of page

 RFID Readers

-50% funding up to a maximum of $1,333.00 per reader for completing Phase I of the VBP+ program.
-Or, 75% up to $2,000.00 for completing Phase I of the VBP+ program and attending a Humane Handling Workshop.
+50% funding up to a maximum of $1,333.00 per reader for completing VBP+ training within the previous 3 years.

 Premise Identification